General Terms and Conditions of Sale of abcr GmbH

 Section 12 Special provisions for orders via our online shop

 (1) The use of the online shop to initiate and process transactions is possible and permitted only when the user has previously registered and accepted the supplementary terms and conditions of use of the online shop.
 The Buyer is obliged to provide truthful and complete information during the registration process.
 The Buyer should always keep its information on file current.
-The online shop may only be used by the respective customer or authorized users.
+The online shop may only be used by the respective customer or authorised users.

 (2) Our confirmation of receipt of the customer’s order does not constitute an acceptance of the offer to buy.